henrimitte/AMC/README.md

 - [x] A Cell with boundaries, states (revealed, flagged and mine), its index in the grid, an array of adjacent cells indexes and a counter of how many contain a mine
 - [x] A Level with number of columns, rows, mines, the total amount of cells and its name
-- [ ] A Grid with boundaries, center coords, a level and an array of cells

 ### Game logic

-- [ ] Create a global Grid and populate it
 - [x] Create an array for a specified Level
 - [x] Randomly distribute the mines within the grid cells
 - [x] Get the neighbors indexes for every cell, set the array and the mine counter